jejebecarte/minecraft-text-canvas/scripts/README.md

 $ pnpm run create-glyphs
 ```

-2. Create a new font in FontForge and set glyph metrics under `Element > Font Info > General`:

--   Ascent: `7`
--   Descent: `1`
--   Underline Height: `0`

-> [!NOTE]
-> While the `nonlatin_european` and `ascii` character sets have a resolution of `8x8`, characters in the `accented` set are `9x12`.
-This interferes with the ascent and descent settings and so characters in the `accented` sprite sheet haven't been included in the final font.

-3. Replace the `directory` file path in `scripts/load-glyphs.py` with the absolute path to the `strike-8` directory.
+2. Replace the `directory` file path in `scripts/load-glyphs.py` with the absolute path to the `scripts/font/dist` directory.
+Create and open a new font in FontForge.
 Paste the edited script into the text area under `File > Execute Script` and click `OK`.
 This may take some time to execute.

-4. Generate the font using `File > Generate Fonts...`:
+3. Generate each font using `File > Generate Fonts...`:

 -   Format: `OpenType (CFF)`
 -   Uncheck `Validate Before Saving`